Sim City 4 FAQ and Guide - Guide for SimCity 4

 go down.
 If the effectiveness gets very low, you are spending a lot of money on

 something that is not doing a lot of good for you.
-It’s best to blow it up and build
+Its best to blow it up and build

 a new one that will produce more for the same monthly cost.
 If your buildings ever